mkotsovoulou/itc4214sp22/labs/PracticeJS1/README.md

 * when the html page is displayed, the `result` div should display the contents of the numbers array

 {% spoiler Hint %}
-* Use a for loop.
+* Use a for loop:
 `for (let i = 0; i < ____________ ; i++) {  }`

 * or a foreach loop: